Many themes and plugins save texts in the wp_options table. WPML makes them translatable via the String Translation module.

 <?php echo(get_option("footer_text")) ?>

 To translate this text, you don’t need to edit anything in the code.
-You need to enable WPML’s String Translation module (available in the Multilingual CMS package).
+You need to enable WPML’s String Translation module (available with the WPML Standard account type).

 To tell WPML that this string needs translation.